nuigroup/tuio-simulator/README.txt

 Preview the path and set it for the item.

 Select the time of animation and then start the animation.Pause and stop will be done by the same button.

+The items can be selected and saved in a XML file.
+Any number of objects can be saved in a file and they can be uploaded again , saving the time to re-create them and set their properties.

+The TUIO data transmission is fully implemented and tested using TUIO Demo and TUIO Dump.Transmission can be stopped at any time and then resumed again.

 --The ReadMe will be made more organized soon.